 Before I end this article, let me state some points:

-- I am a Govt. doctor for past 15 years with vast experience in working in rural areas all over India.
+- I am a Govt. doctor for the past 15 years with vast experience in working in rural areas all over India.
 I have been to the countryside where you would not even find proper roads.
 So, I am well experienced and within my capacity to explain the situation.

 - This post is not about blaming anyone.
 Not the Govt. or the public.
 This post is to raise awareness for doctors and also in public for the safety of the doctors.

 - When I mention physicians in this article for convenience, I am also referring to allied health professionals who work in the rural area along with the doctors.
-Without their help, no doctor can even last a single day professionally in the remote areas.
+Without their help, no doctor can even last a single day professionally in remote areas.

 - If you are a young doctor or health professional reading this article, then the aim of the article is to inform you regarding the changing scenarios.
 It will help you in not forming romantic and false assumptions about being a doctor.
 It will make you more practical as a doctor, and in the current times, you need to have a reasonable mind to exist and succeed.